24

 POMEROL

-La Croix St.Georges was broad-shouldered, massive, lot of black cherries, fat ripe tannin, excellent structure, great depth and long firm aftertaste.
+La Croix St.Georges was a broad-shouldered, massive, lot of black cherries, fat ripe tannin, excellent structure, great depth and long firm aftertaste.
 Amazing effort.
 96-97p.

-VCC had black cherries in silky package, almost cashmere texture, and was smooth on the palate.
-Being almost 100% Merlot it tasted a bit too easy and uncomplicated for my liking, and my rating may be too flattering for this wine.
-But I expect it to become stronger after stay in barrel.
+VCC had black cherries in a silky package, almost cashmere texture, and was smooth on the palate.
+Being almost 100% Merlot, it tasted too easy and uncomplicated for my liking, and my rating may be too flattering for this wine.
+But I expect it to become stronger after aging in the barrel.
 95p.

 La Violette was made from 100% Merlot.
 Blueberries and blackberries, clear aroma of truffles (crasse de fer - iron dirt), deep and very long on the palate with silky aftertaste.
 Great treat.
 95p.

-Clos L'Eglise offered chewy stuff in modern style, lot of ripe fruit and tannin in splendid harmony and firm finish.
+Clos L'Eglise offered chewy stuff in modern style, a lot of ripe fruit and tannin in splendid harmony and firm finish.
 Terrific wine for the vintage.
 93p.

 Certan de May was silky, intense, with strong structure and great length.
 Very fine balance and ripe tannin.
 92-94p.

-La Fleur Petrus and Latour-á-Pomerol were strong, chewy, ripe and with fine tannins.
+La Fleur Petrus and Latour-á-Pomerol were strong, chewy, ripe, and with fine tannins.
 Dark cherries, long and well structured on the palate.
 92p.

-La Clemence reminded a lot of La Croix.
+La Clemence reminded me a lot of La Croix.
 Terrific quality.
 91-92p.

 Montviel showed very well for its status.
 Earthy with substance.
 Very intense on the nose, tight, aromatic, dark berries, nice velvety finish.
-Oak very well integrated.
+Oak is very well integrated.
 90p.

-Certan Marzelle and Domaine de L'Eglise did same appearance as Montviel but perhaps with less intensity of aromas.
+Certan Marzelle and Domaine de L'Eglise did the same appearance as Montviel but perhaps with less intensity of aromas.
 89p.

-Duo de Conseillante and Manoir de Gay performed with aplomb for a second wine with cherry aromas, fine structure and fine finish.
+Duo de Conseillante and Manoir de Gay performed with aplomb for a second wine with cherry aromas, fine structure, and fine finish.
 88p.

-La Croix de Gay, Feytit Clinet, La Grave and La Pointe were also as attractive and tasty.
+La Croix de Gay, Feytit Clinet, La Grave, and La Pointe were also as attractive and tasty.
 88p.

-Bellegrave, Bonalgue, Lafleur Gazin and Plince were nicely made wines with tasty fruit, roundness and soft finish.
+Bellegrave, Bonalgue, Lafleur Gazin, and Plince were nicely made wines with tasty fruit, roundness, and soft finish.
 87p.

 OK wine: Clos du Clocher 86p.

-Quite difficult to understand: Beauregard (85p), La Cabanne (85p) and Petit Village (85p).
+Quite difficult to understand: Beauregard (85p), La Cabanne (85p), and Petit Village (85p).

 BORDEAUX/BORDEAUX SUPERIEUR/PREMIÈRES CÔTES DE BORDEAUX

-20 Mille made by very talented winemaker Jean-Philippe Janouiex (La Confession) is 100% Merlot wine.
-Meaty and concentrated wine, splendidly aromatic with fine tannins, splendid balance and long aftertaste.
+20 Mille, made by very talented winemaker Jean-Philippe Janouiex (La Confession), is 100% Merlot wine.
+Meaty and concentrated wine, splendidly aromatic with fine tannins, splendid balance, and long aftertaste.
 90-91p.

-G de Guinaudeau showed great aromatic intensity, fresh fruit and velvety texture.
+G de Guinaudeau showed great aromatic intensity, fresh fruit, and velvety texture.
 Blend of grapes from Bordeaux Superieur and Fronsac.
 Made by owners of Lafleur.
 89p.

 CÔTES DE BOURG